MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 !Me and Gary

 We had a nice conversation and then went our separate ways for a morning activity and lunch.
-I went with Marc, Dave (AKA “twosheds”), and his wife, Karen to a pub to watch a soccer game.
+I went with Marc, Dave (AKA “twosheds”), and his wife, Karen, to a pub to watch a soccer game on TV.
 Then we went to a small coffee shop to see The Moulettes play again, where Malcolm kindly introduced himself and Kerry ended up sitting down at the same table as me.
-Feeling slightly overwhelmed, I gave him the gift box and he put it in his pocket, thanking me quietly.
+Feeling slightly overwhelmed, I gave Kerry the gift box and he put it in his pocket, thanking me quietly.
 About 15 other GORGG attendees filed in over time.
 The place was packed.

 ## Meeting Kerry Minnear

 After The Moulettes slayed us all with a wonderful acoustic set, approximately 20 GORGG people left to find a pub.
-Drinking is a frequent activity at GORGG, I would find out.
+Drinking is a frequent activity at GORGG.
 On the way to the pub, I saw Kerry looking around calling my name.

 “Antony?
 Antony?”
 (This is how British people say my name.)